Fabliau

 A fabliau (/fr/; plural fabliaux) is a comic, often anonymous tale written by jongleurs and clerics in France between c.
 1150 and 1400.
 They are generally characterized by sexual and scatological obscenity, and by a set of contrary attitudes generally critical or mocking of the church and nobility.
-While most fabliaux were anonymous, we do know some authors like Jean Bodel or Guèrin, who wrote during the peak of the genre's popularity.
+While most fabliaux were anonymous, some authors like Jean Bodel or Guèrin, who wrote during the peak of the genre's popularity, are known.
 Several of them were reworked by Giovanni Boccaccio for the Decameron and by Geoffrey Chaucer for The Canterbury Tales.
 Some 150 French fabliaux are extant, the number depending on how narrowly fabliau is defined.
 According to R. Howard Bloch, fabliaux are the first expression of literary realism in Europe.

 Some nineteenth-century scholars, most notably Gaston Paris, argue that fabliaux originally came from the Orient and were brought to the West by returning crusaders.

 Context

 The time that the fabliaux were most popular in France was during the 13th and 14th centuries.
 During this time, France faced a lot of change and devastation.
 In the 1200s the most notable king was King John.
 With continuous bad weather leading to massive famines at the end of the 13th century and into the 14th century.
 Along with other diseases and sicknesses, the black death came to France during this time.

 It is believed that Fabliaux derived from Courtly Love, which was a popular genre at the time.
 Jongleurs and troubadours were French poets who are thought to have created some of the stories that started the genre.
 They would tell these stories in front of Kings and courts as entertainment.
 Although it is also believed that some of the stories were written by peasants for peasants.
 It is now often agreed upon that the tales were for everyone.
 Many people at this time were illiterate, and the stories were told to the community by some who could read or by someone who memorized the tales.

 The first of these tales tells stories that are dirty yet entertaining, from a modern view it can be shocking that these tales were written in a primarily Christian culture.
 When the tales were rediscovered in the 1800s, people were appalled at them and believed that they were embarrassing and wanted to distance France as far as possible from the tales.
-It turned into anti-semitisim propaganda as stories like these existed in Latin and Arabic before Old French.
+It turned into anti-semitic propaganda as stories like these existed in Latin and Arabic before Old French.
 They blamed the Jews as the reason for the stories because they knew multiple languages.